LinuxBeaver/LinuxBeaver/README.md

   A glossy bevelish effect that looks like glossy paste.

-  ## Completion of Project - THIS PROJECT IS COMPLETE
-  As of June 30th 2023 Beaver Considers their GEGL Project 100% complete.
-There will be a very low incentive for plugin updates (outside of breakages) and even a lower incentive on new plugins coming into existence.
-Beaver spent exactly 2 years studying GEGL and he hopes that he can share his knowledge with the world.
-Anyone else is welcome to pick up where Beaver left off.
-It is time for Beaver to retire from LibreGraphics Land.
-I had so much fun making GEGL plugins for Gimp.

 ## Avoid SubFolders and non binary content in GEGL Plugins directory